Chile congress approves same-sex marriage bill

 Valparaíso (Chile) (AFP) – Chile's congress on Tuesday approved a long-awaited bill to legalize same-sex marriage, joining just a handful of countries in majority Catholic Latin America with similar laws.

-The measure has the support of President Sebastian Pinera, who must sign it into law, and will also enable married same-sex couples to adopt children.
+The measure, which will also enable married same-sex couples to adopt children, has the support of President Sebastian Pinera, who must sign it into law.

+Cheers erupted in the chamber and people waved LGBTQ flags when the bill was approved after a process of some four years.

+"I am tremendously moved.
+I am finding it difficult to keep my composure.
+It's been a long race," said Isabel Amor of the Fundacion Iguales rights group, who was in the chamber for the vote.

+LGBTQ rights group Movilh said the move was "an historic and decisive step" for same-sex couples and parents "who, without exception, were being discriminated against."

-The bill got the green light from the upper house of congress, or senate, Tuesday, and was immediately given the final stamp of approval by the lower Chamber of Deputies with 82 votes to 20.
+The bill got the green light from the upper house of congress, or senate, on Tuesday, and was immediately given the final stamp of approval by the lower Chamber of Deputies, with 82 votes to 20.

 There were two abstentions.

-In Latin America, same-sex couples could until now get married only in Costa Rica, Ecuador, Colombia, Brazil, Uruguay and Argentina and in 14 of Mexico's 32 states.
+In Latin America, same-sex couples could until now get married only in Costa Rica, Ecuador, Colombia, Brazil, Uruguay and Argentina, as well as in 14 of Mexico's 32 states.

-The country legalized same-sex civil unions in 2015, and has been eagerly awaiting the legalization of gay marriage since then-president Michelle Bachelet sent a bill to Congress in 2017.
+Chile legalized same-sex civil unions in 2015 and has been awaiting the passing of the marriage bill since then-president Michelle Bachelet sent it to congress in 2017.

-In a surprise move, her conservative successor, Pinera, announced in June he would seek the urgent passage of the bill -- which has the backing of a majority of Chileans -- through Congress.
+In a surprise move, her conservative successor, Pinera, announced in June he would seek the urgent passage of the bill -- supported by a majority of Chileans -- through congress.

 The project has been consistently opposed by the most conservative bloc of Chile's ruling right wing, but has nevertheless obtained a majority "yes" vote at every step of the process in an opposition-dominated congress.